 A couple of weeks before each payment date you will be emailed a Payment Advice advising you of the date and the amount that will be taken by Direct Debit for that instalment.
 This enables you to ensure there are sufficient funds in the account.

-In order to keep residences fees as low as possible, we require students to pay promptly.
-If you pay late, you lose your entitlement to pay the fees at the rate quoted on your Residences Agreement and incur an initial 5% charge.
-If the payment remains outstanding after 15 days, you will incur a further 5% charge on the balance outstanding.
+In order to keep residences fees and associated charges as low as possible, we require students to pay such fees promptly.
+Late payment will mean that you will incur an initial 5% charge on the outstanding balance.
+If the payment remains outstanding after 15 days you will incur a further 5% charge on the balance outstanding.

 If you will be paying your fees by Direct Debit and you do not have a UK Bank or Building Society account, then you will need to open one as soon as it is possible for you to do so.
-Several of the major banks have branches which are easily accessible on the main campus, including the University Students' Union Building.
+Several of the major banks have branches which are easily accessible on the main campus.
 Alternatively, you may be able to open an account online before you come to Cardiff.
 In order to open a bank account you may need to provide proof of address.
-The Paying for Residences Guidelines PDF includes details of banks in Cardiff with Student Advisors: